let-def/grenier/README.md

 # grenier

-A collection of misc algorithms in OCaml.
+A collection of various algorithms in OCaml.

+Licensed under ISC license.

 ## baltree : Generic balanced-tree